How to install one of my Zen Cart mods

 Getting Started

-- You'll need a tool to transfer the files from your local PC
+- You'll need a tool to transfer the files from your local PC to your webserver.

 - You'll need a simple text editor to do customizations to files